whatdoyoumin/history-teacher-asst/README.md

 ### How to run the app main.py
 Run the following command in your project directory:
-1. Create virtual env ( do not repeat this step if u alr have a virtual env)
+1. Create virtual env ( do not repeat this step if u alr have a virtual env folder)
 ```bash
 python -m venv venv
 ```